Gross. Macroscopic. Microscopic. Topographical. Sounds like we

 learning anatomy in the classroom linked with seeing

-how the knowledge is utilized in the clinical context enhanced
+how the knowledge is applied in the clinical context enhanced

 students’ learning and motivation to learn.
 (6)